jsmolina/z88dk-tutorial-sp1/png2sp1sprite/README.md

 * Do as many calls to sp1_AddColSpr as the script generated.
 See that last one is 'special'

 And it works!

+## What about animated sprites?
+Just add the next frame next to current sprite (in x), and then use -f WIDTH of each sprite frame.

+e.g. an image of 64 px width will generate TWO frames:
+`png2sp1sprite cat_animated.png -i sprite_protar -f 32`